26.05.2024

 Work Package 5 - Technical and governance preparatory work

-During the day, the participants were able to listen to three experts who addressed crucial topics for the conservation of the Iberian fauna.
-The lectures explored the relationship between ungulates and lynx diet, highlighting the relevance of these prey in the species' diet.
+During the workshop, participants heard from three experts who addressed crucial issues for the conservation of Iberian fauna.
+The discussions explored the relationship between ungulates and the lynx's diet, highlighting the importance of these prey species in the species' diet.
 In addition, the impacts of ungulates on vegetation were discussed, including their importance in fire prevention and the rewilding process.
-Another important point addressed was the social dimension and the perceptions of communities in relation to these species, showing how the interaction between humans and wildlife can influence conservation.
+Another important point addressed was the social dimension and communities' perceptions of these species, highlighting how interaction between humans and wildlife can influence conservation.
+The event also featured a question and answer session, allowing interaction with the experts.
+Finally, the invited speakers were able to continue discussing the main conclusions of the day in a facilitated closed conversation.

-Held in collaboration with the LIFE WILD WOLF project, which aims to implement concrete actions to keep wolves in anthropogenic environments in Europe, the event stood out as a useful space for the exchange of experiences and the sharing of strategies aimed at the preservation of fauna and its habitats, promoting a constructive dialogue between specialists and society.
+Organised in collaboration with the LIFE WILD WOLF project, which aims to implement concrete actions to protect wolves in anthropogenic environments in Europe, the event served as a useful forum for exchanging experiences and sharing strategies aimed at preserving wildlife and its habitats, promoting constructive dialogue between experts and the general public.

 Sighting Report